Tiagoperes/b-angular-dist/README.md

 }
 ```

-5. In your `angular.json` file, create the following entry in your project's configuration:
+5. In your `angular.json` file, create the following entries in your project's configuration:
 ```json
 "architect": {
   "options": {